SparkDevNetwork/Rock.Mobile-Docs/block-commands.md

 This still indicates the same Label we want to use as the Anchor, but it also specifies the position we want it to end up at.
 Now, this is not a forced position.
 If there were nothing below the label, it wouldn't be possible for it to end up at the top.
 But since we have a lot of content below as well, there is enough room to scroll.

-The options you have with the `Position` parameter are as follows.

-* MakeVisible - Just make sure the anchor is visible on screen.
-* Start - Attempt to scroll until the anchor is at the start (top or left) of the screen.
-* Center - Attempt to scroll until the anchor is at the center of the screen.
-* End - Attempt to scroll until the anchor is at the end (bottom or right) of the screen.

 Finally, due to the way XAML works, there is a shorthand to the XAML we wrote above.

 ```xml